ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/cypress.md

 The moment in time has to be either an isoformat string or an integer denoting the number of milliseconds since the epoch.
 These two methods are equivalent:

+{% note warning "Attention" %}

+You cannot restore data deleted using this mechanism.
+Use it with caution.

+{% endnote %}

 ```bash
 yt set //home/project/path/table/@expiration_time '"2020-05-16 15:12:34.591+03:00"'
 yt set //home/project/path/table/@expiration_time '1589631154591'